NavigationContentFooter

 Important

-This modification will be valid for up until Ubuntu publishes a new version, i.e. cloud-init 24.3.
+This modification will be valid until Ubuntu publishes a new version, i.e. cloud-init 24.3.
 You can use the following commands to hold the newly installed version so it does not get updated when the new version comes in.

-1. Put a hold on the newly installed cloud-init
+1. Put a hold on the newly installed cloud-init:

 apt-mark hold cloud-init